NexPlayer/iOS-SDK/properties.md

 ### NXPropertySetHWdecoderPixelFormat

-Sets iOS HW decoder pixel foramt of output property (kCVPixel- BufferPixelFormatTypeKey).
+Sets iOS HW decoder pixel format of output property `kCVPixelBufferPixelFormatTypeKey`.
 This property is to set a pixel format for decoded video format.
 Have to set it before start to play.

-> **Warning** Don’t use general play if you use this property for general play.
-If you don’t use it properly, the video will not display normally.

 - Type: int
 - Default: 0 (kCVPixelFormatType_420YpCbCr8BiPlanarVideoRange)
 - Values:
- - **0:** If you want to develop iOS application, you should use this. (kCVPixelFormatType_420YpCbCr8BiPlanarVideoRange)
+ - **0:** If you want to develop iOS application, you should use this.`kCVPixelFormatType_420YpCbCr8BiPlanarVideoRange`
- - **1:** If you want to develop Unity application, you should use this. kCVPixelFormatType_32BGRA
+ - **1:** If you want to develop Unity application, you should use this. `kCVPixelFormatType_32BGRA`

 ### NXPropertySetMaxCaptionLength